 For most businesses, the distinction between operating as one or the other is minimal.
 The factors which are most likely to impact such a decision are record keeping requirements, tax consequences, and the need for flexibility in both ownership and profit allocation.
 You should consult with an attorney to make a proper determination in light of your specific circumstances.
 We have formed hundreds of entities for all kinds of business ventures.
 Click here for more information about our business law practice.

 Why should I hire your firm to represent me?

-Our legal team has more than two decades of collective experience, which has given us extensive legal insight and seasoned litigation skills.
-We pride ourselves in offering efficient and personalized solutions for our clients that are also conscious of their pocketbooks.
-Should you choose to hire our firm, you can rest assured in knowing that we will do everything possible to help secure a positive outcome for your case.
+Collectively, our team has nearly six decades of experience representing businesses and individuals in matters of all kinds.
+We pride ourselves in offering efficient and personalized solutions for our clients that are also cost-effective.
+Should you choose to hire our firm, rest assured that we will do everything possible to achieve your objectives.
 For more reasons why you should consider working with our firm, click here.